Lane Thomas Player Props: Nationals vs. Rockies

 Lane Thomas At The Plate

-- Thomas leads Washington in slugging percentage (.438) thanks to two extra-base hits.
+- Thomas leads Washington with a slugging percentage of .417, fueled by two extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks 16th, his on-base percentage ranks 34th, and he is 100th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 24th in batting average, 34th in on-base percentage, and 105th in slugging.

-- In 75.0% of his eight games this season, Thomas has picked up at least one hit.
-He's also had four multi-hit games.
+- Thomas has gotten a hit in seven of nine games this season (77.8%), with at least two hits on four occasions (44.4%).

-- Thomas has picked up an RBI in two games this year, with multiple runs batted in once.
+- Thomas has picked up an RBI in two games this season, with multiple runs batted in once.

+- In three of nine games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.